 Vivaldi takes a different path.
 Instead of seeking to emulate Chrome, it revamps the user-interface of the modern web-browser with a suite of web-productivity tools.
 For hardcore web-surfers, Vivaldi focuses on making it faster and easier than ever to interact with web-content.
 It is a bit quicker at times, but on the whole its performance is similar to Chrome because it relies so heavily on an identical rendering engine.

 While Vivaldi offers an excellent alternative to Chrome, Spartan seems the greater threat.
 It could be quicker on a typical dual-core system, it offers new features, and it’s baked into Windows 10.
 As is always the case with Microsoft, though, it’ll come down to execution.
 Clearly the bones of Windows’ new browser are strong, but they’ll need to be skinned with an excellent interface, as well.
-We won’t know exactly what its final form will be until the release of Windows 10 this fall, but Google will have a fight on its hands if Spartan is anywhere near as attractive as Chrome.
+We won’t know exactly what its final form will be until the release of

 - The best web browsers for 2019